A plane under the sea

 He was part of a seven-plane squadron that left from the island of Noemfoor for a mission over the island of Seram.
 But on the way back, surprised by the bad weather and soon out of fuel, the pilots opted for a ditching, thanks to a hole in the clouds.
 The detail of the story is reported right here and theon the PacificWrecks.com website.
 The seven men survived and were later recovered by the US Army.

-This is not the only sunken plane in the area, but this wreck is located between 26 and 33 meters deep, which makes it one of the few wrecks in the area easily accessible for recreational diving.
-And its excellent state of preservation makes it a very nice subject for photography!
+So it's not the only sunken aircraft in the area, but this wreck lies at a depth of between 26 and 33 meters, making it one of the few wrecks in the area easily accessible for recreational diving.
+And its excellent state of preservation makes it a great subject for photography!

 I'm lucky, because this day, visi is rather good and allows me to make some pictures from far, giving a good overview of the plane.

-When I got back to France, I did a Google search to see what this plane looked like.
-Judging by this picture provided by Wikipedia, a P-47D in flight looks pretty good:
+On my return to France, I did a Google search to see what this plane looked like.
+Judging by this image from Wikipedia, a P-47D in flight looks pretty good:

-More than sixty years later, this warplane has become a nice artificial reef, which pleases both fish and divers.
-And we can see, by the position of the wings, that it is in fact lying "on its back" in the sand and coral.
+More than sixty years later, this warplane has become a beautiful artificial reef, pleasing both fish and divers.
+And you can see from the position of the wings that it's actually lying «on its back» in the sand and coral.

 The plane is not very big, about fifteen meters long.
 It was nicely colonized by soft corals and it attracts fish.
 We saw an emperor angel fish, some platax and I managed to frighten some shy gaterins which took up residence under the cabin.